 number of flights or storage whichever comes first.

-These suggestions have been challenged by commercial operators which are heavily invested in maintaining the status quo.
+heavily invested in reducing operating cost and maintaining the status quo.

 Unfortunately, without adding meaningful reforms like the ones mention above, parasail fatalities will continue and insurance cost